atul-atul/atul-atul.github.io/docs/_posts/2024-04-04-Short-Takes.md

 16. "You can't 'selectively' numb emotions."
 From [a TED talk](https://www.ted.com/talks/brene_brown_the_power_of_vulnerability).
 17. Shogun TV Series episode 4.
 Toda Mariko says about her husband's death, "I will inherit his wishes."
 Wow.
 18. [The Cobra Effect](https://en.wikipedia.org/wiki/Perverse_incentive) is related to [Goodhart's law](https://en.wikipedia.org/wiki/Goodhart%27s_law) and [Unintended Consequences](https://en.wikipedia.org/wiki/Unintended_consequences)
+19. The [Paradox of Choice](https://www.youtube.com/watch?v=FpGgMdDimKY) says that you would be happier with your choice when you have a comparatively smaller number of options to choose from.
+While [options are necessary](https://en.wikipedia.org/wiki/The_Paradox_of_Choice#Summary), increasing the number of options beyond a certain threshold yeilds unsatisfactory results.
+I haven't read the book.
+But I think it makes sense.
+It is said to be applicable for consumer products, dating, etc. A typical career advice says that you should choose a career path that will open a few options to choose from.
+Try out a few of these and when you find your interest inclining towards one of those options, commit to that.
+[Longer talk](https://www.youtube.com/watch?v=vMV4PIEIKY4) by the author of the book.
+Again, things like this are not pure science so your mileage may vary.
+20.